dotlang/language/README.md

 9. You can use function redirection to work with FQ functions (Example 6) or use type alias to work with FQ type names (Example 7).
 10. `import` supports other systems too.
 By default it imports modules from local file-system.
 But depending on the prefix used you can import from other sources too (Example 8).

-# Miscellaneous

-## Conditionals, loops and pattern matching
+## Conditionals and pattern matching

 **Semantics**: We use array and map literals to implement conditionals, loops and pattern matching.